If your ice maker is not working properly, the temperature could be the cause.

-Now, if your business only uses 40lbs of ice a day, that’s more than enough ice.
-You’ll come into a full bin of ice every morning.
-But when that machine is teetering on a 90-degree temperature, it can’t afford to get much hotter.
 As the summer heat increases the room temperature, even a little, the machine runs the risk of overheating and your ice maker not working properly.

 There are a few causes that can raise the internal temperature of your machine without your knowledge: